We have fielded many questions over the years and trust that we can help you troubleshoot any problems you encounter. We are at your service.

 No. In order to apply, you must meet the eligibility requirements by the deadline date.
 Reader's advance copies, galleys, uncorrected proofs, and commitments for future publication or production do not fulfill the requirements.
 The Arts Endowment uses the publisher's official publication date to determine eligibility.
 Check with your publisher if you have questions about this date.
 No exceptions are made to the eligibility requirements.
 If your book will be published after the deadline, use other publications to establish your eligibility.

-I'm a poet.
-Can I apply for a prose fellowship?
+I'm a prose writer.
+Can I apply for a poetry fellowship?

-If you can establish your eligibility with the required number of published prose pieces, yes.
-Many poets publish in various genres.
-Though the manuscript you submit for review must be prose, you will not be limited to writing in one genre should you receive a fellowship.
+If you can establish your eligibility with the required number of published poetry pieces, yes.
+Many writers publish in various genres.
+Though the manuscript you submit for review must be poetry, you will not be limited to writing in one genre should you receive a fellowship.

 Can the NEA help me get my book published?